A Training-free Method for LLM Text Attribution: Introduction

-\textbf{Contributions.} We contribute to the literature on zero-shot statistical tests by developing the first statistical test with theoretical guarantees that identifies whether a finite length (possibly short) text was generated by a known LLM or not.
-Additionally, we are the first to provide theoretically guaranteed statistical tests that identify whether a finite (possibly short) text was generated by an LLM from an in-house set of known LLMs or a non-sanctioned set of known LLMs.
-This problem is becoming crucial with the development of specialized LLMs.
-We also prove that our tests' type I and type II errors decrease exponentially as the text length increases.
+\textit{Statistical tests for finite-length text.} We are the first to develop zero-shot statistical tests with theoretical guarantees for finite-length, possibly short text.
+Specifically, we develop two tests: an \emph{attribution} test and a \emph{detection} test.
+For attribution, in Section \ref{sec:multi}, we provide theoretically guaranteed statistical tests that identify whether a finite possibly short text was generated by an LLM from an in-house set of LLMs or a non-sanctioned set of LLMs.
+For detection, in Section \ref{sec:human}, we develop a statistical test with theoretical guarantees that identifies whether a finite-length possibly short text was generated by a known LLM or not.
+For both tests, we prove that Type I and Type II errors decay exponentially with increasing text length, implying that reliability improves rapidly with additional tokens.
+We then validate our theoretical results with numerical experiments in Sections \ref{exp:attribution} and \ref{whiteboxnumerical}.
+We also provide supporting experiments showing that log-perplexity converges to the average string entropy as text length increases, and that it works for short texts of approximately 100 tokens in Appendix \ref{app:additional experiments}.

-To establish our theoretical results, we consider a sequence of discrete random variables $Z_n$ generated under probability laws $p_n^B(\cdot)$.
-We propose and prove an exponential decay concentration inequality that bounds the tail probability of the difference between the log-perplexity of this sequence evaluated under another sequence of probability laws $p_n^A(\cdot)$, and the average cross-entropy of $p_n^B(\cdot)$ and $p_n^A(\cdot)$, over a finite alphabet.
-The special case where (i) the sequence $Z_n$ is independent and identically distributed (iid), and (ii) $p_n^{B}(.)$ and $p_n^{A}(.)$ are the same is studied in \cite{zhao2022optimal}.
-However, LLMs generate text sequences dependent on the previously generated tokens.
-Therefore, we generalize the results in \cite{zhao2022optimal}, relaxing (i) and (ii).
-Interestingly, we address one of the future research directions mentioned by \cite{zhao2022optimal}, which is considering a sequence of non-independent random variables.
+\textit{Main methodological contribution: concentration inequalities for convergence of dependent random variables.} To establish our theoretical results, we consider a sequence of discrete random variables $Z_n$ generated under probability laws $p_n^B(\cdot)$.
+In Theorem \ref{thm:maindiff}, we propose and prove an exponential decay concentration inequality that bounds the tail probability of the difference between the log-perplexity of this sequence evaluated under another sequence of probability laws $p_n^A(\cdot)$, and the average cross-entropy of $p_n^B(\cdot)$ and $p_n^A(\cdot)$, over a finite alphabet.
+The special case, where (i) ${Z_n}$ are i.i.d.\ and (ii) $p_n^{A}(\cdot)=p_n^{B}(\cdot)$, is studied in \cite{zhao2022optimal}, and their paper identifies extending these results to non-independent random variables as a natural future direction.
+Since LLMs generate text sequences that depend on previously generated tokens and our setting also allows $p_n^{A}(\cdot)\neq p_n^{B}(\cdot)$, we generalize the results in \cite{zhao2022optimal} by relaxing (i) and (ii).
+Doing so, we address the future direction in \cite{zhao2022optimal} of extending the analysis beyond the i.i.d.\ setting to dependent token sequences.